 - Fostering a more balanced mix of land uses with more housing and continued high-density development to support a varied and intensive mix of people and activities.

 Realize Rosslyn kicked off in 2012 as the first in-depth review of planning in Rosslyn in 20 years.
 From public workshops, events, and one-on-one meetings to social media and virtual forums, the community worked together in a variety of ways to influence the vision of Rosslyn's future.

 All project documents are available online including agendas, meeting notes, presentations, archive news, background materials, and the Rosslyn Plan Framework.

 The Rosslyn Sector Plan identified several short-term action items to implement the vision of the Plan, including amendments to the GLUP, MTP, and Zoning Ordinance.
-A joint LRPC/ZOCO meeting will be held on February 24, 2016 to discuss the proposed GLUP and MTP amendments and a conceptual overview of proposed Zoning Ordinance amendments.
-Additional ZOCO meetings are anticipated to follow in the coming months.
+Learn more about the process and get involved.

 Please see the ZOCO webpage for meeting materials and additional information.